ltonetwork/documentation/01-event-chain/index.md

 ### receipt

-A receipt for anchoring the event to a global blockchain.
+A receipt for anchoring the event to a global (public) blockchain.
 With anchoring the hash is written as attachment of a transaction.
 This is done as proof of existence and for timestamping.

 ## Receipt schema